 Qubit-Based Memcapacitors and Meminductors

 There is growing interest in electronic circuit elements that have memory; namely, memristive, memcapacitive, and meminductive circuit elements, generalizing the well-known resistors, capacitors, and inductors.
 We proposed and studied quantum realizations of memory circuit elements based on solid-state qubits.
 The quantum properties of qubit-based systems make their response unique, thus introducing a new functionality to the toolbox of memory devices.

 A transmission-line resonator at low temperatures behaves as quantum oscillator; its impact on coupled qubit can be described by the procedure known as dressing the qubit’s states.
 We developed the theory for the case of doubly-driven resonator and described the series of effects observed by the experimentalists from IPHT, Jena.
 It was demonstrated that such qubit-resonator system can be used for amplification or attenuation of weak signals.

 Quantum Inductance and Capacitance

 If a quantum system is included in a circuitry, it should be described in terms of the probabilities of energy level occupations.
 The system is then characterized by respective parametric inductances, capacitances, and resistances.
 Due to their dependencies on probabilities, they are also attributed the adjective “quantum”.
 We exploited such theory for the description of artificial few-level systems.

 It was known since long ago that not only non-adiabatic LZSM transitions appear between discrete energy levels, but also the phase acquired during evolution matters.
 This phase, known as Stuckelberg phase, may result in constructive or destructive interference.
-We have generalized the theory to describe recently observed interference fringes in different microscopic and mesoscopic systems.
-This subject remains the hot topic, of which one evidence is that our review article has recently passed the milestone of 300 citations.
+We have generalized the theory to describe recently observed interference fringes in different microscopic and mesoscopic systems .
+Such interferometry is particularly important for quantum dots and superconducting structures in circuit-quantum electrodynamics.